Who We Are

-Jenn Kauffman, Digital Director served as Senior Vice President at Revolution Messaging, the digital agency behind Bernie Sanders’ groundbreaking presidential campaign, and led the agency's advertising department during the 2016 cycle.
-She advises and trains clients and organizations on how to harness the power of digital organizing to champion progressive values.
+Jenn Kauffman, Advocacy Director served as Senior Vice President at Revolution Messaging, the digital agency behind Bernie Sanders’ groundbreaking presidential campaign, and led the agency's advertising department during the 2016 cycle, where advised and trained clients and organizations on how to harness the power of digital organizing to champion progressive values.
+Previously, she worked within the labor movement for a decade, focusing on state-based political and union organizing.
 She got her start in politics as Deputy Director of Internet Operations for the Gore campaign in 2000 when she was just 20.

 After graduating from the Grady College of Journalism and Mass Communications at the University of Georgia, Jenn moved to Washington, D.C. to work with a number of national advocacy and labor organizations, striving to drive a national conversation and lift up the voices of underrepresented communities.
 Most notably, she led state communications for the AFL-CIO while unions organized unprecedented protests across the country to protect collective bargaining, and later helped to forge labor and immigrants rights' coalitions.